 Luckily babies are easy to move, and this one is fast asleep in a basket, so we’re going to move baby closer to the light, set our ISO low and capture gorgeous, noise-free images.

-If you’re struggling with ISO, you can be sure that many others are struggling too.
+If you’re struggling to understand what is ISO and how to use it, you can be sure that many others are struggling too.
 Share your experiences, your questions about the exposure triangle and ISO below and we’ll give you some help.

-Share your successes and well give you a high five for persevering!
+Share your successes and I’ll give you a high five for persevering!

-If this tutorial has helped you to understand ISO, share that too – we love good news!
+If this tutorial has helped you to understand what ISO is for, share that too – I love good news!